 Whatever perspective you take, the numbers are impressive for two reasons:

-In addition, thousands of companies use the .NET framework since it was first released.
+In addition, thousands of companies have used the .NET framework since it was first released.
 That’s why it was no surprise when .NET 5 debuted.
-By extending .NET’s capabilities to open-source, cross-platform capabilities along with several new features, it was a natural evolution of the framework.
+Extending.NET’s capabilities to open-source, cross-platform capabilities along with several new features, was a natural evolution of the framework.

 .NET 5 was already an excellent foundation for future development, as you can see.